The Challenge of Outdoor Salt Storage – Environmental Compliance

 Toro structures are the best solution for a salt barn.
 They have a high-quality galvanised steel framework.
 In addition they are covered using an ultra tough, UV stabilised PVC composite membrane.
 This means the cladding is cost effective.
 Additionally it is impervious to attack from salt.
 It is also quick and easy to repair if damaged by operators.
 Other types of salt barn are susceptible to rust, fire, rot or not fit for purpose.

 The salt barn height depends on a number of factors.
 For example, planning constraints.
 The type of vehicles being used to load and unload the salt.
 To load the barn with a 28 tonne tipping, articulated lorry you will need an inner height of 11m.
 Also the amount of salt you need to store will dictate the height.

-Yes, Toro structures are built to any size from 100 to 18,000 square meters.
+Toro salt barns are built to any size from 100 to 18,000 square meters.
 They are available in a range of different shapes and configurations.
 Additionally, with doors to suit your requirement.
-Our salt barn gallery outlines a few of the many possibilities.
-Please feel free to ask Toro's Technical team any questions you may have.
+Our salt barn gallery outlines some of the possibilities.